 For more information on SBA loans-and there are a few types, go to SBA.gov.

-(Disclosure: I write monthly articles on franchising for the SBA blog-and have been for 7 years)
+(Disclosure: I wrote monthly articles on franchising for the SBA blog for 8+ years)

 Once you’ve completed the steps I’ve laid out, it’s decision time.

-But before you say yes or no to a Subway franchise, you need to hire an experienced franchise attorney.
+But before you say yes or no to buying a Subway franchise, you need to hire an experienced franchise attorney.
+Why?